 I was able to complete this plank wall for less than $50!
 To keep costs down, I used 1/4 inch plywood to make my planks.
 I read a lot of tips about saving money by using masonite, but I knew I wanted to incorporate some wood grain into my plank wall so masonite wasn’t a good choice for me.

-Once I had all of my wood home, it was time to paint.
-I knew I wanted a textured, weathered finish and decided to accomplish this by dry-brushing.
+I knew I wanted a textured, weathered finish and my go-to technique for this is dry-brushing.
 Dry-brushing is incredibly simple.
-Chip brushes are ideal for this, but any paintbrush can be used.
+Chip brushes are ideal for this, but you can use any paintbrush.
 Put a very small amount of paint on your brush and then wipe as much off on the lip of the paint can as possible.
 To remove even more paint, you can wipe your brush on a paper towel several times.
 Basically, you want your brush as dry as possible while still having some paint on it.
 Then lightly paint your board.

 Once everything was painted, it was time to install the wall.
 Let me say right now, I do not have a nail gun.
 And if I did, I would probably be scared to use it.
 You can totally install a plank wall using an old fashioned hammer and nails.
 My husband, Mitch, and I worked together and we were able to get the whole thing installed in just a couple of hours.